 The console shell was completely "gutted", re-finished on the inside, and then completely re-configured with the new solid state equipment.
 At the same time, the console platform was stripped of twenty-year-old disintegrating "shag" carpeting and received new Oak Parquet flooring surrounded by quarter-sawn White Oak skirting to match the finish of the console.

-The first official use of the renovated console was for Commencement in the Spring of 1995, which was the first time in the 20 year history of the instrument in this institution that it was possible to play the program without two registrational assistants.
+st official use of the renovated console was for Commencement in the Spring of 1995, which was the first time in the 20 year history of the instrument in this institution that it was possible to play the program without two registrational assistants.
 The new system allows for 98 levels of memory, as well as programmable Crescendo, Sforzando and Piston Sequencing functions; all of which are accessed for setting and changing via control panels installed in matching pull-out drawers to conceal their presence from normal viewing.
 The system is completely programmable, so that piston functions, division groupings, etc. can be readily changed should it ever be desirable or necessary without having to contact the manufacturer.

 It is particularly gratifying that after so many years of the instrument being misunderstood, poorly maintained and ignored a solid road map for complete rehabilitation of the instrument is finally in place that can be carried out to its logical conclusion.
 The end result should be an incredible instrument that will not only enhance the musical life of this campus community, but the central Illinois community at large.